berkeley-stat243/stat243-fall-2020/README.md

  - This site: most non-recorded course material
  - SCF tutorials (see below)
- - bCourses: Zoom class recordings and pre-recorded videos
+ - bCourses: links to Zoom class and section meetings, Zoom class recordings, and pre-recorded videos

 Note that the various tutorials referred to in the class materials (e.g., the UNIX and bash shell tutorials, the dynamic documents tutorial, the Git tutorial, the string processing tutorial, etc.), are available [here](http://statistics.berkeley.edu/computing/training/tutorials).